squoilin/EnergyScope_open/docs/getting-started/index.md

 ### Option B: Using the Python Library

-1. **Install the energyscope library and core version via `pip`**:
+1. **Install the `energyscope` library (AMPL included automatically)**:

     ```bash
     pip install energyscope
     ```

+    > 📝 *This installation will automatically install and configure AMPL, so you don’t need to install it separately.*

 2. **Run the core model**:

-    - Load and solve the model using the following python code.
-The following code reads in the model and data files and solves them.
+    - Load and solve the core version using library.
+Make sure to replace the license UUID with your own, you can access it directly from the [AMPL portal](https://portal.ampl.com/user/ampl/license/list).
+If you don't have an account please create one, and favor your academic address to get access to the free academic license.

     ```python
-    # Import necessary libraries
     from energyscope.energyscope import Energyscope
     from energyscope.models import core

-    # Load the model
+    # Import necessary libraries
+    PRIVATE_LICENSE_UUID = "<REPLACE_WITH_PRIVATE_LICENSE_UUID>"

-    es_core = Energyscope(model=core)
+    es_core = Energyscope(model=core,   # here we select the core version
+                            solver_options={'solver':'gurobi'}, modules=['gurobi'],
+                            license_uuid=PRIVATE_LICENSE_UUID,
+                            notebook=True)

     # Solve the model
     results_core = es_core.calc()
     ```

-    - After having solved the model you can print, export and manipulate the solution using commands of the library.
+    - After solving the model, you can print, export and manipulate the solution using library commands.

     ```python
     # Access results